milesmcc/personal/content/_index.md

 During my freshman summer I worked as an SWE Intern at [Mills](https://www.mills.com.br/), a construction equipment rental company located in my home country, Brazil.
 I helped train and build infrastructure for a Computer Vision model used to identify damage in construction machinery.

+During my freshman year I was an officer and international competitor at FSU's [Case Competition Club](https://www.linkedin.com/company/fsu-case-competition-club/about/).
+I represented FSU at the [Scotiabank International Case Competition](https://www.ivey-sicc.com/) hosted by [Ivey Business School](https://www.ivey.uwo.ca/), along with [Pedro](https://www.linkedin.com/in/pedromartinsaffonso/), [Bruno](https://www.linkedin.com/in/brunobdelnero/), and [Cole](https://www.linkedin.com/in/coleclemons/).
+I treasure this amazing opportunity for cultural and intellectual exchange with students from Asia, Europe, and Latin America, even though my team didn't make it to finals.
+I'd encourage anyone to pursue an equivalent opportunity in their field of interest during their college career.

 In high school, I was the VP of the world's largest DECA Chapter at Cypress Bay High.
-In addition to directly managing 120 club officers I also competed for our chapter, winning 9th place at [ICDC](https://www.deca.org/conferences/icdc) in the Business Finance category.
+In addition to directly managing 120 club officers I also competed for our chapter, winning 9th place at [ICDC](https://www.deca.org/conferences/icdc) in the Business Finance category during my senior year and placing 2nd in the state in the [Stock Market Game](https://www.deca.org/compete/stock-market-game) during my sophomore year.

 ### Broadly